 After the Business Combination, assuming no redemption of LSAC Shares for cash, LSAC public stockholders will own approximately 46.9% of LSAC Shares, LSAC's current directors, officers and affiliates will own approximately 13.7% of LSAC Shares, and the Sellers will own approximately 39.3% of LSAC Shares.
-Assuming redemption by holders of 2,448,900 of LSAC Shares, the maximum number of LSAC Shares that may be redeemed, LSAC public stockholders will own approximately 35.7% of LSAC Shares, LSAC's current directors, officers and affiliates will own approximately 16.7% of LSAC Shares, and the Sellers will own approximately 47.7% of LSAC Shares.
+Assuming redemption by holders of 2,448,900 of LSAC Shares, the maximum number of LSAC Shares that may be redeemed, LSAC public stockholders will own approximately 35.7% of LSAC Shares, LSAC's current directors, officers and affiliates used to the sellers will own approximately 35.7% of LSAC Shares, LSAC's current directors, officers and affiliates will own approximately 16.7% of LSAC Shares, and the Sellers will own approximately 47.7% of LSAC Shares.